Mielek/apim-policy-toolkit/docs/QuickStart.md

 dotnet tool called a compiler which can generate
 Razor policy documents from C# classes.

-To use the compiler, we firstly need to add it to our solution folder.
+To use the compiler, we first need to add it to our solution folder.
 To do that execute the following command in the solution folder.

 ```shell